Quick resume guide with resume templates, resume examples, and expert tips on how to write a resume fast.

 - Open your technical recruiter resume with a powerful objective or summary.

 - Document your previous work history in your recruitment resume using detailed entries, resume keywords, and quantifiable achievements.

 - Make a list of the most relevant recruiting resume skills by matching it to the job ad.

 - Include your education no matter what level of job you’re aiming for, whether senior corporate recruiter resume or junior talent acquisition specialist.

 - Add a section such as certifications, memberships, or second languages to really round out your staff or college recruiter resume.

-- Don’t forget a recruiter cover letter!
+- Don’t forget a Human Resources Cover Letter!